dtuleva/Math_Concepts_Visualizations/README.md

-# Math_Concepts_Visualizations
+# Math Concepts Visualisations

-A repository dedicated to exploring and visualizing various mathematical concepts utilizing Manium.
+This repository is dedicated to exploring and visualizing various mathematical concepts utilizing [Manium](https://www.manim.community/).